Categories

-Last week, District Attorney Steven Zappalla announced he would be seeking to charge a 15 year-old accused of attacking his teacher as an adult, explaining that “the interests of the community are best served if the matter is transferred to the adult division for trial.”
+Last week, Allegheny County District Attorney Stephen Zappala announced he would be seeking to charge a 15 year-old accused of attacking his teacher as an adult, explaining that “the interests of the community are best served if the matter is transferred to the adult division for trial.”
 Multiple news outlets describe the boy as over six feet tall and 200 pounds.
 This kind of physical description is a well-known racist dog-whistle.
 They also describe him as having a “mental disability” and as having been moved between multiple foster homes.
 They may as well have been describing my brother.

 We adopted my brother out of foster care when he was five.
 He had multiple developmental disabilities, including Reactive Attachment Disorder, a particularly devastating inability to form emotional bonds (overwhelmingly represented in children who have been in the foster “care” system).
 He followed the trajectory of many Black children with heightened emotional needs: expelled from Kindergarten; shuffled from one special ed program to the next; kicked out of a group home.
 As an adult, he has been in and out of jail, prison, or rehab.